wifiphisher/wifiphisher/README.md

 ## setup using vagrant
-* this will require at least vagrant 1.7, <a href="https://www.vagrantup.com/downloads.html">download from  here</a> and virtualbox.
+* this will require at least vagrant 1.7, <a href="https://www.vagrantup.com/downloads.html">download from  here</a> and virtualbox <a href="https://www.virtualbox.org/wiki/Downloads">download from here</a>.
 * also make sure you have enabled wireless support on virtualbox, the top answer on <a href="http://askubuntu.com/questions/282018/wifi-card-on-an-virtualboxs-ubuntu"> this thread</a> is very good on how to do that.
 * clone this repository and change into its directory
 * then execute the following commands from your terminal